-A second possibility is to use musrSimAna, which is intended to be a general analysis program for μ SR instruments.
-At the moment, however, musrSimAna is tuned to the needs of continuous muon beam facilities.
-Some modifications might be necessary for the pulsed muon beams.
+A second possibility is to use musrSimAna, which is intended to be a general analysis program for $\mu$ SR instruments. musrSimAna was originally written for continuous muon beam facilities.
+Some extensions have been added for pulsed muon beams, see section 8.

 As in the case of musrSim, the user of musrSimAna specifies all parameters required by the analysis in an input text file (steering file).
-The initial structure of the steering file was taken over from the TDC setup files used by real μ SR instruments at PSI [1,2].
+The initial structure of the steering file was taken over from the TDC setup files used by real $\mu$ SR instruments at PSI [1,2].
 This setup file defines the "logic" of a given experiment, namely the coincidences and anti-coincidences of different counters and veto detectors, as well as some timing parameters.
-The setup file for the case of simulation had to be extended by the definitions of histograms, cuts, fitting, etc. The description of the setup file will be presented in chapter 2-4, the chapter 5 illustrates the whole concept of musrSimAna on the example of an existing μ SR instrument.
+The setup file for the case of simulation had to be extended by the definitions of histograms, cuts, fitting, etc. The description of the setup file will be presented in chapter 2-4, the chapter 5 illustrates the whole concept of musrSimAna on the example of an existing $\mu$ SR instrument.